Best Practices Setup patterns, lifecycle hooks, and cleanup.

 v

-onBeforeMount <- Props validated, initial data ready
+onBeforeMount <- Props available, initial data ready

 |